circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 **Note**: If these steps are not followed, you might lose access to your org or repo settings, including **environment variables** and **contexts**.

-## Enable your Project to Check Out Additional Private Repositories
+## Enable your project to check out additional private repositories

 If your testing process refers to multiple repositories, CircleCI will need a GitHub user key in addition to the deploy key because each deploy key is valid